 The thesis supervisor is responsible for advising the student while she/he/they is working on the thesis about thesis activities and products and for establishing that the required academic level is obtained.
 If the thesis is conducted as an internship at an external organisation, the thesis supervisor needs to maintain contact with the daily supervisor at the internship organisation.
 Supervision cannot be done by a third party.

 ARTICLE 6.6 THESIS MANUSCRIPT

 The requirements for the thesis manuscript are published on student portal.
 The length of the thesis shall not exceed 10 pages.
+The thesis is an individual work.

 ARTICLE 6.7 THESIS ASSESSMENT